lightlessdays/Flashlight/README.md

 # Flashlight
 ![flashlight](https://user-images.githubusercontent.com/97734029/213902849-4d71cc0f-9823-4225-8b80-816a752ec605.png)

 This app quickly and easily turns on the flash next to the rear camera, and keeps it continuously lit.
 It is a small demo app made as a part of one hour coding sprint.

+### For Android Users

 To test this app on your device, you can download the .apk files from the links below:

 1. [ARM64-v8a.apk](https://github.com/lightlessdays/flashlight/blob/master/app-arm64-v8a-release.apk?raw=true)
 2. [ARMABI-v7a.apk](https://github.com/lightlessdays/flashlight/blob/master/app-armeabi-v7a-release.apk?raw=true)
 3. [x86_64.apk](https://github.com/lightlessdays/flashlight/blob/master/app-x86_64-release.apk?raw=true)

 Most android smartphones are compatible with the first .apk file.
 So, if you are unsure about which .apk file to install, it is recommended that you install the first one.

+### For iOS Users

+Since I do not own a MacBook, it is not possible for me to build and distribute apps on iOS.
+To test this on your iOS device, you will need to download the code into your system and then open it in Android Studio.
+After this, you need to build the app for your iOS device.
+XCode is an essential requirement for this.

 ## Screenshots
 <p align="center">